genderkit/genderkit/_articles/testosterone.md

 Testosterone suppresses menstruation (periods), which can lead to endometrial hyperplasia, which increases risk of cancer.
 In the UK, it is recommended that people taking testosterone long-term undergo [hysterectomy]({{ site.baseurl }}{% link _articles/hysterectomy.md %}) to remove this risk {% cite seal:2007 -l 184 %}, usually within a maximum of 4-5 years {% cite cr181 -l 31 %}.

+If you have recieved a [formal diagnosis]({{ site.baseurl }}{% link _articles/formal-diagnosis.md %}), the NHS will normally provide testosterone therapy.

+For testosterone therapy to begin, it is required that any other signficant medical or mental health issues are "reasonably well controlled" {% cite cr181 -l 24 %}.
+This means that a medical professional is currently helping or has helped you manage the condition.

+Testosterone therapy is not usually provided to under-18s, with the effects of hormones during puberty being stopped by [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) until the age of 18 when testosterone therapy can be commenced.

 ### References

 {% bibliography --cited %}